Start Here: Explore Africa’s Living Knowledge

 People came later, their faces pale, their hands trembling.
 Some drank and sickened; others turned away, afraid of what they could not see.
 We wanted to warn them, but stones speak slowly, and water’s language is hard for ears shaped of flesh.

-Stone and waterfall at dusk, calm after an unseen storm
+Stone and waterfall at dusk, calm after unseen storm, reflecting on humankind’s fire

 At dusk, I told Waterfall,